Programs & Goals

 Economic Development

-• Ease the property-tax burden on residential property owners by establishing a sustainable source of revenue for an Economic Development Fund.
-Concurrently, create Economic Development Fund policies that will enable us to compete successfully with other neighboring cities—that do have ED funds—in attracting large businesses that will provide quality jobs and make substantial contribution to the tax base.
+• Ease the property-tax burden on residential property owners by establishing a sustainable source of revenue that will enable us to compete successfully with other neighboring cities in attracting large businesses that will provide quality jobs and make substantial contribution to the tax base.

 We are missing strong growth and job creation because economic development in Denton is stagnant.